isomerpages/moe-bpghs/_cce/Sexuality Education.md

 <p>10.
 Parents may opt their children out of the Sexuality Education lessons,&nbsp;<em>eTeens</em>&nbsp;and/or
 supplementary sexuality education programmes by MOE-approved external providers.&nbsp;</p>
 <p>11.
 Parents who wish to opt their children out of the&nbsp;<strong>Sexuality Education lessons</strong>&nbsp;need
 to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;<a href="/files/Annex%20A.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.&nbsp;The completed form is to be submitted by 25/02/2022.&nbsp;</p>
+This form will be communicated to parents at the start of the year and is also downloadable&nbsp;<a href="/files/2024/Annex_A__SEd_.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.&nbsp;The completed form is to be submitted by 29/02/2024.&nbsp;</p>
 <p>12.
 Parents who wish to opt their children out of the&nbsp;<strong><em>eTeens</em>&nbsp;programme</strong>&nbsp;need
 to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;<a href="/files/Annex%20B.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.&nbsp;&nbsp;The completed form is to be submitted by 25/02/2022.</p>
+This form will be communicated to parents at the start of the year and is also downloadable&nbsp;<a href="/files/2024/ANNEX_B__SEd_.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.&nbsp;&nbsp;The completed form is to be submitted by 13/01/2024.</p>
 <p>13.
-Parents can contact the school at&nbsp;<a href="mailto:bpghs@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">bpghs@moe.edu.sg</a>&nbsp;for discussion
+Parents can contact the school at&nbsp;<a href="mailto:bpghs@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">bpghs@moe.edu.sg</a>&nbsp;or 6769 1031 for
-or to seek clarification about the school’s sexuality education programme.</p>
+discussion or to seek clarification about the school’s Sexuality Education programme.</p>
-<p>14.
-Parents, who wish to attend the school sexuality education programmes,
-should contact the school to make the necessary arrangements.</p>